Today’s the day! The reveal of our kitchen cabinet refacing makeover!

 kitchen cabinet doors

-The cost for our kitchen project (refacing the cabinets, new doors and drawer faces, hardware, adding the bookshelf to the island, adding toppers to the existing cabinets, crown moulding) was $7,000.
+The cost for our kitchen project (refacing the cabinets, new doors and drawer faces, hardware, adding the bookshelf to the island, adding toppers to the existing cabinets, crown moulding) was $7,000 in 2013.
 But I’ve been told the rates vary depending on where you live.
 If you’re considering refacing your cabinets, my advice is to get quotes from multiple companies.
 And when you get the quotes tell them your budget and stick to it.
 If needed, use the quotes against companies.
 Negotiate, negotiate, negotiate.
 And don’t sign up the first time they come to your house.
 Many companies will call you in a day or so and offer you an additional 5-10% off for you to seal the deal.
 Don’t be afraid to play hard ball.
+Ask if they contract out their work.
 Also, ASK FOR REFERENCES.
+I even suggest posting on social media, and asking friends and family who they’ve used.
+Also ask who you should stay away from.
 And don’t sign off until the project is completed to your liking.

 It looks and feels so much bigger with the cabinets extending up to the ceiling.
 Going from oak to white also helps make the room look bigger and bright.
+They truly look like custom cabinets now.
 And I love how the white cabinets look with the Mint Condition (Sherwin-Williams) paint color on the walls.

 Our family members and friends who have visited since we had the cabinets refaced have said it looks like a completely different room.
 And we haven’t even tackled the countertops, backsplash, lighting, or sink yet.